Foods that are yellow are completely listed in this article. Before we start, let’s examine what yellow foods offer.

 Did you know that in the 1870s, cornflakes were introduced as breakfast cereal?
 This popular breakfast comprises rolled, cooked, dried, and roasted corn grits served with milk to ward off hunger.

-However, the cereal may come with a variety of vitamins from the corn, but due to the processing it has gone through, it frequently has a lot of added sugar and is deficient in fiber.
+However, while the cereal may contain a variety of vitamins from the corn, due to the processing it has undergone, it frequently has a lot of added sugar and is deficient in fiber.

 However, if eaten with fruit as part of a balanced meal, cornflakes can still be a part of a nutritious diet.